-As you can see from the example above, the bank hasn’t actually assessed the home loan application and while the details entered into their lending system are acceptable.
-A credit assessor hasn’t reviewed the application to double-check that the numbers match—for example, that the income details match the payslips provided.
+As you can see from the example above, the bank hasn’t actually assessed the home loan application.
+While the details entered into their lending system are acceptable, an actual credit assessor hasn’t reviewed the application to double-check that the numbers match—for example, that the income details entered match the payslips provided.

-7. Are there any specific lenders that tend to provide unreliable approvals?
+Are there any specific lenders that provide unreliable approvals?

-Again you should ask your banker or broker the above questions.
-Still, you should be cautious of any system-generated approvals from St George Bank, Westpac Bank, Suncorp, ANZ, NAB or any other bank that gives on-the-spot pre-approvals.
+Again, you should ask your banker or broker the above questions.
+Still, you must be cautious of any system-generated approvals from St George Bank, Westpac Bank, Suncorp, ANZ, NAB or any other bank that gives on-the-spot pre-approvals.

-While many of these banks may complete a credit check and provide approval in principle, your application hasn’t been assessed by the credit department and therefore the bank could change their decision to lend you the money at a later date.
+While many of these banks may complete a credit check and provide approval in principle, the credit department hasn’t assessed your application.
+Therefore the bank could change their decision to lend you the money at a later date.